JonathanDPotter/weather-app-tc/README.md

 # Weather App

 This is my version of the TrueCoders weather app project.
 Working on this app helped me improve on my JavaScript DOM manipulation skills.
 I used HTML templates for the first time on this project and feel like I have come a long way with DOM manipulation.
+A live deployment is available on vercel [here](https://weather-app-tc.vercel.app/).

 ## Technologies Used